 For brands,it’s really easy to communicate with your target and develop a strong community of followers.Having an account on WeChat enables you to promote your brand via mobile or tablet.
 And you also can sell your products on WeChat store.

 Weibo is the second-most mass-used social networking site in China, with around 82% penetration rate across the country and more than 50 million active users per day in 2016.
-The microblogging platform encourage people to post comments and contents on all subjects “without” suffering of the censorship.
+The microblogging platform encourages people to post comments and contents on all subjects “without” suffering of censorship.

 More than 56% of Weibo users follow at least one brand on Weibo.